 100 Acre Wood

+We have mapped out this walk for you to easily follow along and see all the Winnie the Pooh points of interest.
 This walk is a moderate one, though the forest can become quite muddy in bad weather as little sunlight penetrates the canopy to dry the paths to the Bridge.
 Depending on which direction you arrive from, you may have to cross roads with your pooches – make sure you’re aware of your dog’s whereabouts at all times!
 After all that exploring it’s around a thirty minute walk from Pooh Bridge to Pooh Corner cafe, where you can indulge in sweet and savoury treats in the tea garden with your dogs.
-Click here to see the route on OS Maps.

 Petworth deer park